LiterallyTheOne/atmega32_lab/docs/session_1.md

 ## Hello world

-Get the [hello_world.hex](../hex_example/hello_world.hex) then load it on `ProgISP` and write it on the chipset.
+Get the [hello_world.hex](../hex_example/hello_world.hex) then load it on `ProgISP` and press `Auto`.
-The output like the image below should be displayed.
+The output should be displayed like the image below.
 If not remove the power supply and reconnect it again.

 ![Hello world](figures/hello_world.jpg)